havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

     - #### **Transmission**

-        - `Transmission`(unitType : TrgUnit, area : TrgLocation, WAVName : TrgString, SetTo/Add/Subtract : TrgModifier, time, text : TrgString) : Action
+        - ~~`Transmission`(unitType : TrgUnit, area : TrgLocation, WAVName : TrgString, SetTo/Add/Subtract : TrgModifier, time, text : TrgString) : Action~~
             Allows desynchronized execution.
 Play a sound [WAVName] for the current player and display the portrait of [unitType] units in [area] at the player's unit portrait for [SetTo/Add/Subtract] [time] game milliseconds, while pinging the unit on the minimap and outputting the text information [text].

-            > The arguments [text] and [WAVName] of this action are actually the IDs of these text entries in the Map String Table.
-If these entries do not exist in the Map String Table, epScript will first insert them into the Map String Table and then use their IDs as the arguments.
+            > **Note**
+            > This function will affect trigger control flow, it is not recommended to use in epScript.

         Example